strawberryhacker/citrus-boot/README.md

 > make
 ```

-This will generate a binary called boot.bin in the build/ folder.
-Place this file in the root directory of a FAT formatted SD card and plug it into the board.
+This will generate a binary called **boot.bin** in the build/ folder.
+Place this file in the **root** directory of a FAT formatted SD card and plug it into the board.

+## Use

+See the Cinnamon® OS readme https://github.com/strawberryhacker/cinnamon